derollins/playNano/README.md

 - **Remove Plane** (remove_plane): Fit a 2D plane to the image with inear regression and subtract it.

-  > Plane calculated from unmasked data if mask is present.

 - **Polynomial Flatten** (polynomial_flatten): Fit and subtract a 2D polynomial of given order to remove slow surface trends.

   > Polynominal calculated from unmasked data if present.
 Order of polynomial currently set to 2.